 The reconstruction of John Street is now complete.
 The full length of the street was upgraded, excluding the Channel Highway and Huon Highway intersections.
 The reconstruction involved roadworks, stormwater works, utility services, landscaping and water mains renewal.

 Fantail Parade (yet to be constructed) will be the main pedestrian spine that connects the Channel Court retail precinct with Kingston Park.
-As you cross over Fantail Parade, the connection continues along Pardalote Parade through the centre of the site to the pedestrian underpass at the Southern Outlet.
+As you cross over Fantail Parade, the connection continues along Pardalote Parade through the centre of the site.